 With the exclusive Content Copyrights, the Group has the right to sub-license the broadcasting rights to third parties.
 The Group generates revenue from sub-licensing these broadcasting rights on a recurring basis to third party customers for cash, mainly video streaming internet platforms, for cash payments at a fixed rate for a fixed period of time that falls within the original exclusive license period.
 Revenue is recognized in full at the later of the delivery of the master copy of the content with acceptance acknowledged by the customers and the commencement of the license period, as the Group is not obliged to provide any other services.
 The Group performs credit assessment of its customers prior to entering into contracts to ensure that collection of the arrangement fee is reasonably assured.
-There is no ongoing obligation of the Group fee delivery of the master copy of the content sub-licensing revenue of USD 14,820 thousand and USD 15,234 thousand for the years ended December 31, 2011 and 2012, respectively.
+There is no ongoing obligation of the Group after delivery of the master copy of the content.
+The Group recognized content sub-licensing revenue of USD 14,820 thousand, USD 15,234 thousand and USD 7,369 thousand for the years ended December 31, 2011, 2012 and 2013, respectively.

-iii) Pay per view subscription revenues
+iii) Pay per view subscription revenue

-The Group operates a pay per view subscription program in which subscribers pay a monthly fee to watch and access a collection of movie contents.
-The subscription fee is timebased and is collected up-front from subscribers except in the cases where they elect to pay via their mobile operators.
+The Group operates a pay per view subscription program in which subscribers pay a monthly fee to watch and have access to a collection of movie contents.
+The subscription fee is time-based and is collected up-front from subscribers except in the cases where they elect to pay via their mobile operators.
 The subscription fee is collected when the subscribers pay for their monthly phone fees.
 The terms of time-based subscriptions range from one month to twelve months, with the subscribers having the option to renew the contract.
 The receipt of revenue is initially recorded as deferred revenue and revenue is recognized ratably over the period of subscription as services are rendered.